 “What’s striking about the gun market is you get these surges in production,” said Geoffrey Williams, an economist at Transylvania University in Kentucky who has been researching the phenomena for the past three years.
 “The production booms were followed by surges in killings.”

-The national murder rate fell for the second year in a row in 2018, according to new FBI data.
+The national murder rate held steady in 2019 after falling for two years in a row, according to new FBI data.

 In a working paper updated in August, Geoffrey Williams and his colleague W. Alan Bartley argued that it was a “supply shock” of low-priced pistols which in the 1980s and early ‘90s led to higher levels of gun homicide among young black men.
 During those years, ATF oversight of the gun industry slacked off and a group of Los Angeles-based manufacturers known as the “Ring of Fire” expanded the market for “Saturday Night Specials”: bottom-of-the-barrel firearms that turned up at crime scenes as surely as weekends beget drunken disputes.

 Culling advertisements in back issues of the magazine Gun Digest, Williams and Bartley compiled handgun price and production data for the period.
 They calculate that the production of cheap guns priced at $100 or less peaked in 1993, the same year murders, both those committed with guns or other means, reached their highest point.
 That year, Washington, D.C., had a murder rate of 75 per 100,000 residents.
 The industrial hub of Gary, Indiana, led the country at a rate of 110 per 100,000 residents.
 Today, very few cities even approach those levels of violent death.